KristianOellegaard/django-hvad/docs/internal/manager.rst

         If a language code is given in the kwargs, it calls :meth:`language` using the language code provided.
 If none is given in kwargs, it uses :meth:`_find_language_code` on the
-        :class:`django.db.models.expressions.Q` objects given in args.
+        :class:`~django.db.models.Q` objects given in args.
 If no args were given or they don't contain a language code, it searches the :class:`django.db.models.sql.where.WhereNode` objects on the current
         queryset for language codes.
-If none was found, it calls :meth:`language` without an argument, which in turn uses :func:`django.utils.translations.get_language` to enforce a language to
+If none was found, it calls :meth:`language` without an argument, which in turn uses :func:`~django.utils.translation.get_language` to enforce a language to
         be used in this queryset.

         Returns a (combined) instance if one can be found for the filters given,